zaydbf/GAIAthon/README.md

 ````

 ##  Run with  the existing Docker Compose
-Ensure that docker is already installed on you pc
+Ensure that docker desktop is already installed on you pc

 ### Build the Docker Images & start the containers
 ```bash